 Most of the children Suzie cares for are young and more often than not move on to permanent fostering or adoptive families.
 Suzie says: "It is hard to let go.
 But with those who you are able to keep in touch it is just amazing meeting up.
 It makes my day, people say my face lights up!
 They are part of my family and I have watched them grow.
 I see the seeds we planted as a family and how their characters have developed.
 It is so rewarding to see just how well they are doing."

 In Suzie's opinion, the training and mentoring Wandsworth provides makes a real difference.
 She says: "Wandsworth training is fantastic.
 I have learnt something new on every course I have attended.
 But it does not matter how much training you do, you will always get a child with a quality you have not experienced before.
 It is a continual learning process."

 Suzie also mentors new foster carers caring for children with special educational needs and passes on her experience to help them understand it more easily.

 "The power of mentoring is incredible.
-Through collaboration I am able to normalise what another foster carer may assume is a difficult situation only occuring in their home."
+Through collaboration I am able to normalise what another foster carer may assume is a difficult situation only occurring in their home."